jesec/ck3-modding-wiki/wiki_pages/Map_modding.md

 - common/defines/00_defines.txt:
 ```
    WORLD_EXTENTS_X # Should be: map width - 1
    WORLD_EXTENTS_Z # Shoud be: map height - 1
    WATERLEVEL # Corresponds to the heights from the heightmap - if too low, no oceans/lakes will appear.
 If too high, the entire map will be covered with water
 ```

 - common/defines/graphic/00_graphics.txt
 ```
    PANNING_WIDTH # However far you want the player to be able to pan left to right.
 Panning to the edge would mean this is equal to map width
    PANNING_HEIGHT # However far you want the player to be able to pan up and down.
 Panning to the edge would mean this is equal to map height
 ```

 - gfx/map/surround_map/
    - surround_mask.dds     # Size should be: (width x height) * 1/2 # Note, game will load even if the dimensions on this are wrong
    - surround_fade.dds     # Size should be: (width x height) * 1/8 # Note, game will load even if the dimensions on this are wrong

 - gfx/map/terrain/     # All files in this that have _mask (63 as of 1.3) or .tga (2 as of 1.3) in the name need to be resized TO: (width x height)
    - flatmap.dds     # Size should be: (width x height) # Note, game will load even if the dimensions on this are wrong
    - colormap.dds     # Size should be: (width x height) * 1/4 # Note, game will load even if the dimensions on this are wrong
    - detail_intensity.tga     # Size should be: (width x height) # Note, game will load even if the dimensions on this are wrong
    - detail_index.tga     # Size should be: (width x height) # Can be altered, but size must match plains_01_mask.png
    - ..._mask.png     # Size should be: (width x height)     # These files should be saved as 16 or 8 bit greyscale images, game will load even if the color-mode is rgb or rgba, it will convert the image to greyscale.
 Game will load even if the dimensions on this are wrong.
-The height of plains_01_mask.png must <= 4096, and the size of it must match detail_index.tga
+The height of plains_01_mask.png must &lt;= 4096, and the size of it must match detail_index.tga

 - gfx/map/water/
    - flowmap.dds     # Size should be: (width x height) * 1/4 # Note, game will load even if the dimensions on this are wrong
    - foam_map.dds     # Size should be: (width x height) * 1/8 # Note, game will load even if the dimensions on this are wrong
    - watercolor_rgb_waterspec_a.dds     # Size should be: (width x height) * 1/2 # Note, game will load even if the dimensions on this are wrong

 - map_data/
    - heightmap.png     # Size should be: (width x height)  Ensure that this is in RGB format and not RGBA.
 If you get a white fog it might be because the heightmap was exported as RGBA.
 To fix this, you need to delete the alpha layer
    - provinces.png     # Size should be: (width x height)  # Note, game will load even if the dimensions on this are wrong.
 It has to match the size of rivers.png or game will crash
    - rivers.png     # Size should be: (width x height) # Note, game will load even if the dimensions on this are wrong, It has to match the size of provinces.png or game will crash.
 If it does not match the actual size of the map, the game will display the map with issues
    - indirection_heightmap.png     # Size should be: (width x height) * 1/32
    - heightmap.heightmap
 ```
    original_heightmap_size # Should be { width height } the width and height here should be the size of heightmap.png
 ```

 - content_source/map_objects/masks     # All files in this that have _mask (21 as of 1.0) need to be resized TO: (width x height) * 1/2  Ensure that this has 8-bit depth as other depths like 32 cause errors like misplacing trees or painting large squares of trees.